MattScuteri/self-driving-car/README.md

 ### Running without an Arduino prototype
 #### For convenience, a pre-trained model with a sampling of demo data has been included in this repository.
 The user does not need to collect training data or train the model in order to run the program.
-If the user does not have an Arduino prototype and merely wishes to run the code with sample data, the same process can be used as above, except instead of the first command, the following command should be run:
+If the user does not have an Arduino prototype and merely wishes to run the code with sample data, the below commands can be executed:

 `python3 drive_controller.py demo_edge`

-This command read frames from the video file `./project_images/demo-video.mov` and run the same algorithms over the video.
+This command reads frames from the video file `./project_images/demo-video.mov` and run the same algorithms over the video that are used with the prototype.
+To terminate the program before the video ends, press `q`.

 To train the neural network using the sample video, run the above command several more times, and then run: